Electoratium/github/task-2/README.md

   3) go to 127.0.0.1:3000

-I crated this file structure with aim of further developing SPA application.
-That's why i included redux.
+I created this file structure with aim of further developing SPA application.
+That's why I included redux.
 If you have already logged you haven't access to login page.